Frequently Asked Questions

 How will passes be regulated?

-Your pass card will have your name and expiry date.
+Your physical pass will have your name and expiry date.
 Passholders are required to carry their pass card with them at all times or have a photo of the card stored in their phone.
-You may, at random, be asked by a staff or volunteer to show your pass.
+You may be asked at random by a staff or volunteer to show your pass.

 When will I have to purchase a Kivi Pass?